pawel-jasnowski/TennisGameTDD/README.md

 # TennisGame
 TennisGameScoringandTesting
-Tennis Game - scoring and testing using unittest
+- scoring and testing using unittest